Lancaster Workplace Injury Attorney

 Medical Treatment

 Injured workers should never have to pay a bill.
-Instead, your employer’s insurance should cover all medical costs related to diagnosis, doctor’s visits, surgery, hospital overnights, rehabilitation, and pain management.
-Sometimes disagreements arise over whether certain treatment is necessary or too experimental, but a lawyer can help advocate for you.
+Instead, your employer’s insurance companies should cover all medical expenses related to diagnosis, doctor’s visits, surgery, hospital overnights, rehabilitation, and pain management.
+Sometimes disagreements arise over whether certain medical treatment is necessary or too experimental, but a personal injury lawyer can help advocate for you.

 Wage Loss Benefits

-Workers might qualify for wage loss benefits if they cannot work.
+Workers might qualify for lost wages benefits if they cannot work.
 Typically, you get about 2/3 of your average weekly wage, up to a certain maximum.
 The system will cut off benefits after a certain amount of time, as well as when you have healed enough to return to work.
+A workers’ comp attorney can help make sure you receive every dollar you are owed during your recovery.

 Permanent Disability Compensation

 Some workers remain disabled even after years of treatment.
-You might receive these benefits if you have an ongoing disability, such as an amputation.
-Other workers are totally disabled so work is out of the question.
-Permanent disability compensation is often paid out as a lump sum, and you should work with a lawyer for help.
+You might receive permanent disability benefits if you have an ongoing disability, such as an amputation.
+Other workers are totally disabled, so work is out of the question.
+Permanent disability compensation is often paid out as a lump sum, and you should work with a workers’ compensation attorney for help.

 Filing a Personal Injury Claim

-Many of our clients can supplement workers’ compensation with a personal injury claim.
-Although you cannot sue your employer, you might have a claim based on:
+Many injured workers can supplement workers’ compensation with a Lancaster personal injury claim.
+Although you cannot sue your employer, you might have a personal injury claim based on:

 - Negligent subcontractors, vendors, or customers.